tenk224/vincere-test/README.md

 - The project has some positive outcomes:
   - Restruturing git repository for other team rather than the DevOps team to manage Kubernetes resources/custom resources.
 We have different git repository for different namespaces/teams.
   - Moving away from the deprecated flux version 1.
-  - Enhance the team knowledge of reading Go toolkit components, reading Go lang codes to configure the custom resources.
+  - Enhance the team knowledge of reading Go toolkit components, reading Go lang code to configure the custom resources.

 # Question 10

-- Deploy the database servers in the Database subnet (same as private subnet but with Network ACL that allow only connection on the port of the Database)
+- Deploy the database servers in the Database subnet (same as private subnet but with Network ACL that allows only connection on the port of the Database)
 - Resize this Database subnet for only a few IPs (e.g. with /26 or /27) that could obtain since we don't want anyone to deploy more Database rather than we are currently using.
 - Security groups for allowing connections from the applications.